Southern Plains Annual Mix (2026)

 Directions: Scatter seeds, rake or scuff lightly into the soil surface, and press down firmly.
 A thin soil covering helps larger seeds establish.
 The general rule of thumb: the larger the seed, the more soil goes on top.

-This seed mix has a variety of sizes, from pea sized to almost powder-like.
-It is recommended you shake the contents into a separate container so you can evenly distribute the seed.
+This seed mix has a variety of seed sizes, from pea-sized to almost dust-like.
+It is recommended you thoroughly shake the contents into a separate container so you can evenly distribute the seed.

-Important: Some seeds will emerge in the fall, rest as small seedlings over winter, and bloom in the spring.
+Important: Some seeds may emerge in the fall, rest as small seedlings over winter, and bloom in the spring.
 Don’t pull them!